ansible/ansible/docsite/rst/common_return_values.rst

 stdout
 ``````
-Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, etc), this field contains the normal output of these utilities.
+Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, etc).
+This field contains the normal output of these utilities.

 stdout_lines
 ````````````
-When c(stdout) is returned we also always provide this field which is a list of strings, one item per line from the original.
+When c(stdout) is returned, Ansible always provides a list of strings, each containing one item per line from the original output.

 Internal use
 ============
-These keys can be added by modules but will be removed from registered variables, they are 'consumed' by Ansible itself.
+These keys can be added by modules but will be removed from registered variables; they are 'consumed' by Ansible itself.

 ansible_facts
 `````````````